 People with the Di (Driver) personality type are typically assertive, capable of putting themselves forward boldly, and resistant to influence from others.
 Convincing others to work toward their goals, they may be seen as decisive, forceful, and persuasive when convincing others to work toward their goals.

-With a position on the upper top left of the DISC, Drivers are likely to take charge of things, setting the pace for others.
+With a position on the upper top left of the DISC model, Drivers are likely to take charge of things, setting the pace for others.
 They are usually skilled negotiators and persuasive when they want to convince others to adopt their viewpoint.

 Be eager to take charge of things.